-Includes registered agent service, adaptable nonprofit templates & more.$304 Total
+Includes registered agent service, adaptable nonprofit templates & more.$303.50 Total

-To incorporate a New Jersey nonprofit, you must file a Public Records Filing for a New Business Entity with the NJ Department of the Treasury.
-Click on any number below to see what information is required in the corresponding section on the form.
+To incorporate a New Jersey nonprofit, you must file a Certificate of Incorporation with the NJ Department of the Treasury.
+If you choose to submit a paper form, you’ll need to file a Public Records Filing for New Business Entity.
+The information required on both forms is identical.
+Click on any number below to see what information is needed.

 Your nonprofit’s name should include an appropriate corporate suffix (“Inc.,” “Corporation,” etc.), and the name must be distinguishable from the names of other business entities on file with the New Jersey Secretary of State.